infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/PreReleaseApi.md

 let taskId = "taskId_example"; // String | task_id
 let opts = {
   'updateMask': ["null"], // [String] | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped.
-  'task': new KeapCoreServiceCoreSdk.CreatePatchTaskRequest() // CreatePatchTaskRequest | task
+  'createPatchTaskRequest': new KeapCoreServiceCoreSdk.CreatePatchTaskRequest() // CreatePatchTaskRequest | task
 };
 apiInstance.patchTaskUsingPATCH(taskId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);